mikosama326/ontag/README.md

 This is a music library organization application that lets you apply freeform tags to each track.
 And then you can find tracks by tag.
 This application is written as a potential solution to the problem that every lover of non-mainstream music has faced.

-Especially written for otakus and by an otaku.
+Especially written for otakus by an otaku.

 Want an idea of how to use this?
 Well, suppose you want your music organized into some categories like 'Anime music', 'Anime OSTs', 'Game OSTs', 'Vocaloid', 'Doujin', 'Touhou'.